abstrnoah/brumaltex/README.md

 This class is geared towards typesetting problem sets or homework solutions.
 It derives from [*flyparticle*](#flyparticle-documentclass) and imports [*flypmacros*](#flypmacros-package).
 It provides *enumerate* and *booktabs* for nice enumeration.

-The class implements *amsthm* with two theoremstyles (in addition to the standard ones) and five theorem definitions:
+The class implements *amsthm* with two theoremstyles (in addition to the standard ones) and five theorem environments:
 * `problem` (numerically enumerated) (implements `problem` style)
 * `problem*` (same except not enumerated) (implements `problem*` style)
 * `subproblem` (alphabetical enumeration, heading text removed) (implements `problem` style)